brainqub3/jar3d_meta_expert/README.md

 ## Overview

+** Jar3d has had a complete overhaul, the neo4j feature has been removed and will be added back in a future release.**

 Jar3d is a Meta Agent built on LangGraph that can orchestrate a team of agents to complete basic tasks.

 The agent team includes: